Data-Driven and Online Estimation of Linear Sensitivity Distribution Factors: A Low-rank Approach: Abstract

 \section{Abstract}

-This paper focuses on the estimation of sensitivity matrices in electrical transmission systems.
-By leveraging a low-rank approximation of certain classes of sensitivity matrices, the paper proposes a robust nuclear norm minimization method to estimate sensitivities from measurements.
-Relative to existing methods based on the least-squares approach, the proposed method can obtain meaningful estimates with a smaller number of measurements and when the regression model is underdetermined; the method can also identify faulty measurements and handle missing data.
-Furthermore, an online proximal-gradient method is proposed to estimate sensitivities on-the-fly from real-time measurements; convergence results in terms of dynamic regret are offered in this case.
-While the proposed approach can be leveraged to estimate various sensitivity coefficients in a power grid, this paper considers power transfer distribution factors as an illustrative example.
-Numerical tests corroborate the effectiveness of the novel approach.
+Estimation of sensitivity matrices in electrical transmission systems allows grid operators to evaluate in real-time how changes in power injections reflect into changes in power flows.
+In this paper, we propose a robust low-rank minimization approach to estimate sensitivity matrices based on measurements of power injections and power flows.
+An online proximal-gradient method is proposed to estimate sensitivities on-the-fly from real-time measurements.
+The proposed method obtains meaningful estimates with fewer measurements when the regression model is underdetermined, in contrast with existing methods based on least-squares approaches.
+In addition, our method can also identify faulty measurements and handle missing data.
+In this work, convergence results in terms of dynamic regret are presented.
+Numerical tests corroborate the effectiveness of the novel approach and the robustness of missing measurements and outliers.